 It seems that as soon as the words “personal injury trust” are used in a bank, the transaction immediately becomes complicated.
 If you are lucky you will find a member of the bank staff who has dealt with a personal injury trust before, but where that experience is lacking, opening the account can become complicated.
 Some refer to head office, and some call in the bank’s own trust or legal department.
 The worst recent experience of a client was to be told off at a well-known building society for trying to hide money from the government.
 That is just ignorance of the law.
 Creating a personal injury trust is perfectly legitimate and based on benefit regulations which specifically allow trusts to protect compensation from the means-testing for certain State benefits and entitlements.

 - Do not ask at the window or counter where staff are dealing with basic transactions.

 - Do not contact telephone advice lines as the call handlers are unlikely to be able to help.

-- Ask at a branch for an appointment to see a private banker or financial adviser.
+- Ask at a branch for an appointment for the trustees to see a private banker or financial adviser.

 - Have a copy of the trust document available.

 This approach gets the best results.
 If you turn up at a bank or building society and say you want to set up a personal injury trust, you will be met with a blank expression.
-What you actually want is to open a joint account for the trustees.
+What you actually want is to open a joint current account for the trustees.

 Call without obligation on 0330 223 1708